20 Top Dental Tips for 2019

 10. Quit Smoking

 Smoking is just as bad for your teeth as it is for your overall health.
 Smoking has been found to cause oral cancer alongside being the root cause of a whole range of other dental problems.
-Quitting smoking can give you an overall increase in your health, alongside fresher breath and cleaner teeth.
+Quitting smoking will also give you an overall increase in general health, alongside fresher breath and better teeth.
 There are various resources available to help; take a look on the NHS site, or talk to your dentist.
+Sometimes, your first attempt at quitting won’t work, but don’t give up.
+Try and find a method of quitting which works for you.

 11. Seek Medical Advice about Acid Reflux Symptoms